 Find out what it means to make business social, this year’s Alumni Day theme.
 Read an exclusive discussion about the future of retailing between RSM Dean Steef van de Velde and Dick Boer, CEO of Ahold.
 And learn about the new international accolades for the school; inspiring alumni; and the re-opening of our new-look campus at the start of the university’s centennial celebrations.

-Focus on women in business through views from three of the university’s high-profile women.
-We also hear from Dean Steef van de Velde about RSM’s plans for extending and improving, and from executive in residence Theo Backx on the school’s strategy for the future.
-Learn about the recently-launched Erasmus Centre for Family Business at RSM, the RSM Leadership Summit 2012, and the Distinguished Alumni Awards.
-And don’t miss our executive interview with alumnus Philip Malmberg, CEO of Ecover.
+In this issue, we also hear from the Dean, Prof. Steef van de Velde on RSM’s plans for extending and improving, and from Executive-in-Residence Theo Backx on the school’s strategy for the future; we offer a profile of the recently-launched Erasmus Centre for Family Business at RSM, and provide an overview of the recent RSM Leadership Summit event.

 The focus inside the summer 2012 issue of RSM Outlook magazine – and the focus of its production – is energy.